bwRavencl/ControllerBuddy-Pages/index.md

         Haptic feedback is a special feature, which can be enabled for relative axis mappings.
 It will cause the controller to vibrate slightly, when either end of a relative axis, or a user defined axis position (dentent), is reached.
 Support for this feature is implemented for the most common controllers on both Windows and Linux.
   - title: Which controller do you recommend?
     content: |
-        The author either recommends a Microsoft XBox Series X\|S Controller or a Sony DualSense or DualShock 4 controller.
+        The author either recommends a Microsoft Xbox Series X\|S Controller or a Sony DualSense or DualShock 4 controller.
         Both Sony controllers feature a touchpad, which is supported by ControllerBuddy to function like the typical touchpad of a laptop computer.
-  - title: Why is my XBox Controller not recognized by ControllerBuddy?
+  - title: Why is my Xbox Controller not recognized by ControllerBuddy?
     content: |
         Please verify that you do **not** have Steam's 'Xbox Extended Feature Support Driver' installed.
         The following screenshot shows how to uninstall this driver from within Steam.
 Please note that you will need to reboot your PC afterwards.